Comprehensive Car Insurance Explained: Coverage, Cost & When You Need It

 • You pay: $500

 Comprehensive deductibles apply per incident, not annually like health insurance.
 Each separate claim requires you to pay the deductible again.
-Importantly, your comprehensive and collision deductibles can differ—you might choose a $500 comprehensive deductible and $1,000 collision deductible based on your risk assessment.
+Importantly, your comprehensive and collision deductibles can differ — you might choose a $500 comprehensive deductible and $1,000 collision deductible based on your risk assessment.
+Drivers often select lower comprehensive deductibles since hail, glass damage, or theft can occur without warning regardless of how carefully you drive.

 Common Deductible Amounts